futurelab-school/2025Summer/_pages/home.md

 All coding activities will have ChatGPT-assisted coding, so no Python or coding mastery is required.

 ## Invited Speakers
-- Dr. Maria Chan, Argonne National Laboratory\
+- Dr. Maria Chan [Argonne National Laboratory ]
-- Dr. Amalie Trewartha, Toyota Research Institute
+- Dr. Amalie Trewartha [Toyota Research Institute]
-- Dr. Luis Barroso-Luque, Meta
+- Dr. Luis Barroso-Luque [Meta]

 * Speaker list to be updated